aclissold/a-swift-summary/README.md

 `init(center: Point, size: Size)`.
 This is clearly for convenience purposes since all it does is compute the value of the expected `origin` argument and delegate to that initializer instead.
 However, no `convenience` keyword is present.
-This is because the concept of "convenience initializers" only truly applies to classes, and value types must rely on extensions to achieve the same effect.
+This is because the concept of *convenience initializers* only truly applies to classes, and value types must rely on extensions to achieve the same effect.